jveitchmichaelis/pca9632/README.md

 The PCA9632 is a 4-bit led controller with 8-bit PWM support, as well as blink modes.
 It can source quite a lot of current (25mA per pin) and is simple to set up.
 It's specifically designed for RGBA (red/green/blue/amber) LEDs, but works well for providing easy dimmable control over 4 leds for indication purposes.

+The only dependency for this library is `smbus2` so provided your I2C device is addressable by that, this library should work (for example on a Raspberry Pi or other dev board).

 ## Examples

 Per the chip documentation, you need to do the following to light up connected LEDs: